Respiratory Disorders: Types, Symptoms, Information

 - Asthma - Periodic constriction of the bronchi and bronchioles makes it more difficult to breathe.

 - Pneumonia - An infection of the alveoli.
-It can be caused by many kinds of both bacteria and viruses.
-Tissue fluids accumulate in the alveoli reducing the surface area exposed to air.
+It can be caused by many kinds of, both bacteria and viruses.
+Tissue fluids accumulate in the alveoli, reducing the surface area exposed to air.
 If enough alveoli are affected, the patient may need supplemental oxygen.

 Disorders of the respiratory system are usually treated internally by a pulmonologist or respiratory physician.

-Facts: Respiratory Disorder
+Respiratory Disorder Facts and Statistics

 - In the US, approximately 1 billion "common colds" occur each year.

 - Respiratory disease is a common and significant cause of illness and death around the world.

 - Respiratory diseases (including lung cancer) are responsible for over 10% of hospitalizations and over 16% of deaths in Canada.

 - A study found that in 2010, there were approximately 6.8 million emergency department visits for respiratory disorders in the U.S. for patients under the age of 18.